puts in C/C++: display string

 AB

-From here, you can adjust the logic as you see fit.
+CDFrom here, you can adjust the logic as you see fit.
 You can decide whether to append the '\n' at the end or skip it.
 It’s all up to you.

 Exercises

-1. Using the puts function:
+Using the

-• Observe how both functions print the text.
+printffunction in your program to display the same phrase.
+Compare the results. - Observe how both functions print the text.
 What’s the difference?

-2. Experimenting with the fputs function:
+Experimenting with the

-• Then, use puts for the same purpose.
+putsfor the same purpose.
 Notice the difference in the output.

-3. Writing your version of puts:
+Writing your version of

-• Show off your function by displaying the phrase “This is my take on the puts function!“.
+putsfunction, naming itmy_puts.
+Your function should take a string as its argument and print it, adding a newline character at the end. - Show off your function by displaying the phrase “This is my take on the puts function!“.

 Discussion